microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-00.md

 When you create a new Entra ID tenant, you become the first user of that tenant.
 As the first user, you're automatically assigned the Global Administrator role.

-Create another new user by navigating Users page and add Global Administrator role with it.
+Create another new user by navigating to the Users page and add the Global Administrator role with it.

   - Create an authenticator entry for the newly created user